laanwj/munt/README.md

 The default setting the MT-32 has parts on MIDI channel 2-9, as well as a rhythm part on MIDI channel 10.
 Sending events on MIDI channel 1 will have no effect.

+Another difference with other plugins is that this plugin accepts program changes per channel.
+Some hosts may have bugs letting these through.